News / History Page

 old friends from his jazz days of the early 1960s.
 Duncan

-was the intended pianist but his illness became worse and
+was the intended pianist but unfortunately, his illness

-Bev secured another friend, pianist Ken Freeman to replace
+friend, pianist Ken Freeman to replace him.
+Duncan sadly

-three hours such was the excellent musicianship of the
+was the excellent musicianship of the bandsmen.
+A casual

-bandsman.
-A casual comment afterwards by trombonist Derek
+comment afterwards by trombonist Derek Halford, "That was

-Halford, "That was pretty good.
-We ought to get some gigs
+pretty good.
+We ought to get some gigs with this band!"

 More of Bev's comedy and rock 'n' roll gigs followed at